grange85/ahfow-www/_posts/2021/2021-03-26-audio-galaxie-500-denver-1991.md

 <!--more-->

-Actually I'm not too sure how (or when) this recording arrived in my collection but it's well worth a listen - for a band that was cracking apart on stage they were still darned tight and the crowd seem appreciative of them even though most were there for The Cocteau Twins.
+Actually I'm not too sure how (or when) this recording arrived in my collection but it's well worth a listen - for a band that was cracking apart, on stage they were still darned tight and the crowd seem appreciative of them even though most were there for The Cocteau Twins.